 You enjoy spending time with children and love nurturing and learning from them, so becoming a childminder seems like an obvious choice.
 But when you talk about it with your friends, they mention how long it would take to get qualified, and how expensive it would be before you could even start to run your own business.
 It really doesn’t have to be that way.

-Koru Kids offers a free, in-depth training course with everything you need to know to become a childminder, saving you the huge upfront cost of around £3000, and the course only takes about 8-12 weeks to complete.
-It includes training around running your own business, and support with HMRC, tax returns, and getting your head around self-employment.
+Koru Kids offers a free, in-depth training course with everything you need to know to become a childminder, saving you the huge upfront cost of training, and the course only takes about 8–12 weeks to complete.
+It includes training around running your own business as a childminder.
+We also provide support with tax returns, self-employed pensions, and paid holidays.
 Our community and experts will all be on hand with answers to any questions you might have as you grow with the role.

 Myth #4: Childminding means I have to work alone